SiGiL-Cpp/CppCraft/pages/06-expressions.md

 `float`) into an `int` (discarding the decimal part).
 ````

-Whenever the type conversion happening for an operation are unclear, it will be
+Whenever the type conversion happening in an operation are unclear, it will be
-helpful to explicitely convert them to a common type resolving the ambiguity.
+helpful to explicitly convert them to a common type resolving the ambiguity.
 Some modern languages such as Rust enforce this as a rule, for instance.

 Alternatively, we can also use the conversion rules to our advantage: